haymanotyealemu/CWRUBC-Project01/README.md

 # CWRUBC-Project01
-First Project - Browse Ebay and cross reference against Kelly Blue Book information
+First Project - User speech is recorded, transcribed, and translated